standardgalactic/library/README.md

 Statespace-Free Physics

+The Equanimity Machine

+Theory of Humanocentric Evolution

 Timeline of the Far Future

-Theory of Humanocentric Evolution

 Undiscovered Countries